Search our comprehensive guide to find out how to dispose of specific items.

 All pet bedding, straw, cage lining and litter can be placed in the red landfill bin.
 Sawdust, straw and wood shavings contaminated with animal waste cannot go into garden organics bin.

-All pet food, raw and cooked, can go into red landfill bin.
+All pet food, raw and cooked, can go into the red landfill bin.
+All food can be placed into a plastic bag to reduce smells.

 Pet waste can go in your red landfill bin.
 If odour is a concern, you can double-bag pet waste.
 If you have large amounts of pet waste, it may be worth looking into a pet waste composting system for your home.